-Let’s circle back to the new changes the IRS introduced, which affect who receives a 1099-K.
+Let’s circle back to the new changes the IRS introduced, which, like we alluded to, will affect who receives a 1099-K next year.

-Prior to 2022, you would get Form 1099-K if you received more than $20,000 in payments from third-party payment networks, AND if that amount included over 200 individual payments.
+Currently, you will get Form 1099-K if you received more than $20,000 in payments from third-party payment networks, AND if that amount included over 200 individual payments.